mgeisler/textwrap/README.md

 [![](https://docs.rs/textwrap/badge.svg)][api-docs]
 [![](https://travis-ci.org/mgeisler/textwrap.svg?branch=master)][travis-ci]

-Textwrap is a small Rust crate for word wrapping strings.
+Textwrap is a small Rust crate for word wrapping text.
 You can use it to format strings for display in commandline applications.

 ## Usage